What Is Hirschsprung Disease?

 In the first surgery:

-- The doctor will remove the unhealthy section of the colon.
-Then, in a procedure called an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy section of the colon to the hole.
+- The doctor will find the piece of intestine that has healthy nerves by doing biopsies of the intestine in surgery.
+Then, in a procedure called an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy section of the intestine to the hole.

 The two types of ostomy are: